RiffTrax: History

 Along with the feature-length tracks, Corbett, Murphy and Nelson have created riffs for a number of short films, typically educational and safety films, similar to the shorts presented before features on MST3K.
 These include films by the Jam Handy Organization, Alfred P. Higgins Productions, Coronet Films and ACI Films, amongst others.
 Because these shorts are in the public domain, they can be downloaded with the commentary already recorded onto them.
 Shorts are usually released at least once, and often twice, a week.

 In 2008, RiffTrax launched iRiffs, which allows fans to upload commentaries to be sold on the website. iRiffs users are paid 50% of the net revenue generated by their products. iRiffs differentiates from normal RiffTrax in that both serious and humorous commentaries can be uploaded.
 In February 2009, a contest was held by RiffTrax, in which a winning iRiffs user would be given $1,000 and a chance to develop a RiffTrax Presents title, receiving instruction and critique from Nelson, Murphy and Corbett.
 The winners of the contest were Doug Walker, Rob Walker and Brian Heinz of That Guy with the Glasses, who contributed an iRiff of The Lion King.
 The RiffTrax commentary they produced was for Batman Forever.

 In October 2015, RiffTrax negotiated the rights to release available MST3K episodes through Vimeo via an all-access subscription plan, with a new re-release uploaded each Monday; individual episodes could also be rented through the site, and in November 2015, RiffTrax also started to sell MST3K episodes on their website.
 The RiffTrax.com releases contain a newly recorded introduction on each episode by Nelson, Corbett, Murphy, or Jones Nelson and Pehl.
 A substantial percentage from the episode sales on the RiffTrax website goes to the cast members of MST3K.

 On July 20, 2021, RiffTrax celebrated its fifteenth anniversary.

 In October 2024, RiffTrax signed a distribution agreement with streaming service Nebula.

+Following Joel Hodgson's sale of his stake in MST3K to Shout!
+Studios, RiffTrax announced a partnership with Shout! entitled Mystery Science Theater 3000: The Rifftrax Experiments, with Nelson, Murphy, and Corbett reprising their MST3K roles alongside Mary Jo Pehl.
+Due to this, there would be no Rifftrax Live show in 2026.
+Instead, they plan to premiere the first episode in theaters via Fathom Entertainment.